 English 467b is a seminar that examines the practices, methods, ethical dilemmas, and impact of journalism.
-The main attention will be on investigative political reporting and writing: How others have done it, what works, and what doesn’t.
+The main attention will be on in depth reporting and writing: How others have done it, what works, and what doesn’t.
 Students will be exposed to best practices in journalism as revealed in newspaper and magazine articles and books.

-The course is designed not just for those considering journalism or writing as a career but for anyone hoping to enter a profession in which conveying information is central to success.
+The course is designed not just for those considering journalism or writing as a career but for anyone hoping to enter a profession in which conveying information is central.
 That may be almost everyone.
 Think of the seminar as a class to improve your methods for obtaining, skeptically evaluating and assessing information, and then writing it up for others to read.

 Students will read specific articles and books that will be discussed in class and analyzed in occasional short papers.

 I will meet or speak by phone with students individually during the term in order to provide evaluations, assistance on reporting, writing or the final project, and, if sought, career guidance.
-Since this is only my fourth year teaching a formal course, it will continue to be a learning experience for me and I hope to get strong feedback from the students as the course proceeds on what is valuable to them — the readings, writing assignments, and class discussion.
+Since this is only my fifth year teaching a formal course, it will continue to be a learning experience for me and I hope to get strong feedback from the students as the course proceeds on what is valuable to them—the readings, writing assignments, and class discussion.
 Some assignments may change based on student reactions and feedback.

 Fulfills the core seminar requirement for Yale Journalism Scholars.
 No prerequisites.